MicrosoftDocs/Edge-Enterprise/edgeenterprise/deploy-edge-plan-deployment.md

 2. If it works on Internet Explorer, it will work on Microsoft Edge in Internet Explorer mode.
 3. If it works on Google Chrome, it will work on Microsoft Edge.

-If you have an application where we don't meet this promise, then we stand behind the promise to fix it with [Microsoft App Assure](https://www.microsoft.com/fasttrack/microsoft-365/desktop-app-assure).
+If you have an application where we don't meet our compatibility promise, then we stand behind the promise to fix it with [Microsoft App Assure](https://www.microsoft.com/fasttrack/microsoft-365/desktop-app-assure).

+### In-house app testing

-Despite this promise, we know that many organizations must validate some applications for their compliance or risk management reasons.
+Despite our compatibility promise, we know that many organizations must validate some applications for their compliance or risk management reasons.
 Even though we expect this to be very straightforward, it's important to be organized and rigorous in app testing.

 There are 2 ways to do app compatibility testing: